Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 ![SortAlgorithm](sort_flow_diagram.png)

 This flow shows the main process.
-There are some special handling when the hierarchical paths have different depth and the two objects to compare have different type.
+There is some special handling when the hierarchical paths have different depth and the two objects to compare have different type.

 If the objects to compare have different type this logic is applied: